Reconstructing the system coefficients for coupled harmonic oscillators

 \subsection{Drifting eigenfrequencies}

-An important observation that we made during our work is that the eigenfrequencies $\eta_+$ and $\eta_-$ encounter drifts during the execution of the laboratory experiments, e.g., from slow temperature fluctuations.
+An important observation that we made during our work is that the eigenfrequencies $\eta_+$ and $\eta_-$ encounter drifts during the execution of the laboratory experiments, e.g., from variations in the ambient conditions, notably slow temperature fluctuations.
 To include this in our model, we assume to know $n_c$ eigenfrequencies that result from linear interpolation between the eigenfrequencies measured at the beginning and the end of our experiments.
 For this reason, we define $\widetilde{\sC}^m$ and $\sC^m$ as

 We assume that $\sD$ and $\widetilde{\sD}$ do not depend on $m$.
-This is, an approximation, but we observe in our experiments that this assumption is suitable for the scope of this work.
+This is an approximation but we observe in our experiments that this assumption is suitable for the scope of this work.